Caustic crossings in giant arcs with extended dark matter objects: Constraining EDOs

 Let us first review the minimum peak magnitude in the MACS J1149 LS1 Icarus event calculated in Ref.~\cite{Oguri:2017ock}.
 In caustic crossing events in giant arcs, the magnification is limited by finite-source effects.
 The largest possible magnification occurs once the distance to the caustic becomes comparable to the source size in the source plane $\beta_R = R/D_S$.
 For point lenses, both numerical simulations and analytic estimates give

-where $\mu_r$ is the radial magnification factor.
 We note that this is an idealised equation, and deviations may occur at the $\mathcal{O}(1)$ level~\cite{Oguri:2017ock}.
 This maximum magnification can be converted into an apparent peak magnitude by assuming a stellar temperature and bolometric correction~\cite{Oguri:2017ock},

+\vtwo{for which we have used $a$ to represent the apparent magnitude instead of the conventional $m$ to avoid confusion with the normalised lens-plane-projected mass.}